 4/ The Beaches

 Ah, the beach.
 Our favourite place to be.
-There’s no surprise we love the beach and the amount of pristine beaches in Thailand, truly are endless.
+There’s no surprise we love the beach and the number of pristine beaches in Thailand, truly are endless.
 There are busy beaches, secluded beaches, wavy beaches, calm beaches, bays and an array of islands you can visit.
 Some of our favourite beaches were on the island of Koh Lanta.
 The islands are perfect for snorkelling or diving and the clear colour of the water never disappointed.

 5/ Thai Locals